beingvicky/Skill2Job_Major-Project/README.md

 ## License

-This project is developed as a Major Project submission.
+This project is developed as a Major Project Submission.
 All rights reserved.

 ---